Circumcision and HIV: Recommendations

-Because the evidence that circumcision prevents HIV mainly comes from studies conducted in Africa, the Royal Dutch Medical Association (KNMG) in 2010 questioned the applicability of those studies to developed countries.
+Because the evidence that circumcision prevents HIV mainly comes from studies conducted in Africa, the Royal Dutch Medical Association (KNMG) questioned the applicability of those studies to developed countries.
 Circumcision has not been included in their HIV prevention recommendations.
 The KNMG circumcision policy statement was endorsed by several Dutch medical associations.
+The policy statement was initially released in 2010, but was reviewed again and accepted in 2022.

 Mechanism of action

 While the biological mechanism of action is not known, a 2020 meta-analysis stated "the consistent protective effect suggests that the reasons for the heterogeneity lie in concomitant individual social and medical factors, such as presence of STIs, rather than a different biological impact of circumcision."

 The inner foreskin harbours an increased density of CD4 T-cells and releases increased levels of pro-inflammatory cytokines.
 Hence the sub-preputial space displays a pro-inflammatory environment, conducive to HIV infection.

-Langerhans cells (part of the human immune system) under the foreskin may be a source of entry for the HIV virus.
+Langerhans cells (part of the human immune system) under the foreskin may be a source of entry for HIV.
 Excising the foreskin removes what is thought to be a main entry point for the HIV virus.